huggingface/transformers/docs/source/en/model_doc/musicgen_melody.md

 3. Audio decoder: used to recover the audio waveform from the audio tokens predicted by the decoder

-Thus, the MusicGen model can either be used as a standalone decoder model, corresponding to the class [`MusicgenMelodyForCausalLM`], or as a composite model that includes the text encoder and audio decoder, corresponding to the class [`MusicgenMelodyForConditionalGeneration`].
+Thus, the MusicGen model can either be used as a standalone decoder model, corresponding to the class [`MusicgenMelodyForCausalLM`], or as a composite model that includes the text encoder and audio encoder, corresponding to the class [`MusicgenMelodyForConditionalGeneration`].
 If only the decoder needs to be loaded from the pre-trained checkpoint, it can be loaded by first specifying the correct config, or be accessed through the `.decoder` attribute of the composite model: